gitops-tools/tekton-ci/README.md

  * Support private Git repositories.
  * Watch for ending runs and delete the volume mount.
- * Provide support for calling other Tekton tasks from the script DSL.
  * Better naming for the handlers (pipeline and pipelinerun are not descriptive).
  * Support more syntax items (extra containers, saving and restoring the cache)